IllinoisLegalAidOnline/ilao-documentation/docs/source/eupdate.rst

 -----------------------------------------------
 If a user edits their profile and changes the selections for eUpdates, ILAO blog, newsletter, those are reflected in their Mailchimp profile

-If a user is marked inactive or deleted, no changes in Mailchimp are made.
+If a user is marked inactive or deleted:

-.. todo:: Add a checkbox field to unsubscribe a user completely from Mailchimp.
-When checked, this will clear out all website subsriptions and mark them unsubscribed in Mailchimp

-.. todo:: Add an additional automatic task that when an account is disabled or deleted, all website subscriptions will be deleted in Mailchimp and the user will be unsubscribed in Mailchimp and that, for disabled accounts, all subscriptions will be cleared out in Drupal.
+* their subscriptions are removed from the website
+* their subscriptions are removed from Mailchimp
+* they are set as "unsubscribed" in Mailchimp